 The return value of the Size function is not used by the R-tree access method.
-The Size function should call the mi db error raise() DataBlade API function to return errors.
+The Size function should call the mi_db_error_raise() DataBlade API function to return errors.

-Calculating the Size of a Bounding Box: Write the Size function to always return a different value as a bounding box expands or shrinks by the addition or removal of objects inside it.
+Size calculation of a bounding box:

+Write the Size function to always return a different value as a bounding box expands or shrinks by the addition or removal of objects inside it.
 This means that you should add a compensating factor when calculating the size to take care of degenerate bounding boxes.
 A degenerate bounding box is one that has one or more sides of 0 length.

 Assume your data is in a two-dimensional space and you decide to use a simple length times width calculation to compute the size of a bounding box.
 If the width of the bounding box subsequently shrinks to 0, then the size of the bounding box is 0.
 However, if it was the length of the original bounding box that shrunk to 0, then the size would also be 0, breaking the rule that different bounding boxes return different sizes.
-Figure 3-2 describes this situation.
+The following figure describes this situation.

 Figure 3-2.
-Size Calculation of Degenerate Bounding Boxes
+Size calculation of degenerate bounding boxes